loicgreffier/docsource/README.md

 ### Directory

-Docsource will look for all Markdown files inside a given directory.

 `docsource scan .`

+When a directory is scanned, Docsource will check all the Markdown files inside it.

 # Motivation